edvargas/study/awsStudy.md

-- AZ - > Availability Zones
+# Amazon AWS Study Solution Architecture Certification

 # IAM: User and groups
 - IAM -> Identity and Access Management, global service
-- Root account -> crated by default, shouldn't userd or shared
+- Root account -> crated by default, shouldn't used or shared
-- Users/groups can be assinged to json documentos(policy), to refeer whith user/group is allowed to do on the AWS account
+- Users/groups can be assinged to json documents(policy), to refeer whitch user/group is allowed to do on the AWS account
 - Policies define permissions, don't give more permission that the user needs
 - IAM is a global service, users and groups are created in a global fashion